dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Grove Base Shield](images/01030-AttachGroveBaseShield.png)

-1. Ensure the base shield's voltage selector switch is set to 5V (move the VCC switch to the right):
+1. **IMPORTANT:** Ensure the base shield's voltage selector switch is set to 5V (move the VCC switch to the right):

     ![Base Sheild set to 5V](images/01040-BaseShield5V.png)